 In this tranquil scene the leopard skin so casually draped on the stairs belies the wild untamed land they lived in.

 Photographed in 2003 just over 100 years after the photograph on the previous page was taken.
-Christopher Beckley and my daughter Stacey Beckley photographed on the same steps while on a visit from Australia.
-Although the leopard skin is missing, Cristopher assured me he had recently seen fresh spoor and there was definitely at least one roaming the farm.
+Christopher Beckley and Michelle’s daughter Stacey Beckley photographed on the same steps while on a visit from Australia.
+Although the leopard skin is missing, Christopher assured her he had recently seen fresh spoor and there was definitely at least one roaming the farm.

 In their Footsteps: A Beckley Family History by Tony Beckley.
 Unpublished